A Straight Talk Introduction to Stocks And Their Role in Our Economy

 - There are also different classes of stock that have different voting rights.

-A stock represents real ownership in a business as you share in the profits AND the losses of the company.
+A stock represents real ownership in a business as you share in the profits AND in the losses of the company.
 In the example, we showed you what happened when Suzie’s bakery succeeded after 3 months.
 If she went bankrupt though, all her friends would have lost all of their money.

 It is important to research the company and the stock before trading its shares as the stock price contains a lot more than meets the eye.
-Alternatively, understanding how and why companies issue stocks can give you the upper hand and confidence required when deciding which stocks to invest in.
+Alternatively, understanding how and why companies issue stocks can give you the upper hand and confidence required when deciding which stocks you are going to invest in.